6th November 2019

-Early Childhood Teacher, Deborah Young, shared details of the project, including the children’s definitions of friendship and how they constructed their friendship quilt.
+Early Childhood Teacher, Deborah, shared details of the project, including the children’s definitions of friendship and how they constructed their friendship quilt.

 “It began with the team in our Investigators room, who were working on ways to build stronger connections and friendships between children,” says Deborah.

 “We reflected together on the meaning of the term ‘friend’ and focused in on the concept of friendship, which eventually evolved into our friendship quilt.”

 Deborah and the team initiated group discussions on friendship, as well as focusing on stories with friendship themes and having the children explore the topic through art.

 The conversations around what it means to have a friend sparked from the following questions:

 - What makes a good friend?

 - What do we like to do with our friends?

 - How do our friends make us feel?

 - What can we do if a friend is feeling sad?